juhaku/juhakudb/README.md

 ### 2.x release

-Own ORM annotations will be replaced with javax.persistence annotations in favor of standardized usages.
+Own ORM annotations will be replaced with javax persistence annotations in favor of standardized usages.

 ### 3.x release